 Michigan Clean Diesel Program

-The Michigan Clean Diesel Program brings together government, industry, and nonprofit organizations to address diesel engine pollution in Michigan.
+The Michigan Clean Diesel Program brings together government, industry, and nonprofit organizations to address diesel engine emissions in Michigan.
 The objectives of the program are to help the state of Michigan achieve improvements in the federal air quality standards for particulate matter and ozone by:

-- Acting as a conduit to help identify funding opportunities and resources that can be used to implement diesel reduction technologies and strategies, and to provide resources for the application process.
+- Acting as a conduit to help identify funding opportunities and resources that can be used to implement diesel emissions reduction technologies and strategies, and to provide resources for the application process.